-Usually my goals are focused around actions I can take on a daily basis, and the ways that I want to be in the world, but this year for the first time I set a big scary goal: I wanted to make $50,000 this year.
+Usually, my goals are focused around actions I can take on a daily basis and the ways that I want to be in the world.

 Being in my third year of working for myself this was scary!
 While I track how much I earn every month I've never set concrete financial goals before, and this would be my biggest earning year yet.
 I was determined and excited about it- and I knew that I could hit those numbers if I just hustled hard enough.